BruceEckel/functional_error_handling/Slides.md

 ---
 ### Functional Error Handling is Happening

-- Has already appeared in languages like Rust, Kotlin, and recent versions of C++
+- Already appears in Rust, Kotlin, and recent versions of C++
-- Errors become part of the type system
+- Errors are part of the type system
 - Far more difficult for an error to “slip through the cracks”
 - Benefits make it worth adopting a library like `Results`